Sodment/AtomFreeway_Physics/README.md

-# Physics_1
+#
+AtomFreeway_Physics

+ Simple physics engine made during Physics for IT course at Poznan University of Technology.
-Homework, simple physic engine.
-It measures the freeway of specific dot in perfect collisions with other dots, pretty cool to look at at higher FPS settings
+ Measures the freeway of specific dot in perfect collisions with other dots, pretty cool to look at at higher FPS settings